 - Continue until all the batches are cooked.

-- Add a squeeze of lemon, a sprinkle of sea salt, and a pinch of red pepper flakes.
+- Add a squeeze of lemon, S&P, and a pinch of red pepper flakes.
 Taste and adjust seasoning as needed.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.